blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 > 💡 Tip: You can download the latest Dingo release from the <a href="https://github.com/blinklabs-io/dingo/releases" target="_blank">https://github.com/blinklabs-io/dingo/releases</a> page.

+We will first make a `dingo` directory for all our dingo related files before downloading the Dingo binary.

 ```
 mkdir dingo
 cd dingo